 - Is the article written in a clear manner, within the defined standards of the journal?

-Upon reviewing the manuscript, the faculty-student pair should collaboratively draft a letter to the authors and the editors expressing a publication recommendation (Accept, Accept with Revision, Revise and Resubmit, Reject) and a rationale for the decisions, including specific suggestions for revision if applicable.
+Upon reviewing the manuscript, the reviewers should draft a letter to the authors and the editors expressing a publication recommendation (Accept, Accept with Revision, Revise and Resubmit, Reject) and a rationale for the decisions, including specific suggestions for revision if applicable.